mattermost/docs/source/install/self-managed-changelog.md

 ## Release v5.37 - [Extended Support Release](https://docs.mattermost.com/administration/extended-support-release.html)

 - **v5.37.8, release **
-  - Mattermost v5.37.8 contains a medium level security fix.
+  - Mattermost v5.37.8 contains medium level security fixes.
 [Upgrading](https://docs.mattermost.com/administration/upgrade.html) to this release is recommended.
 Details will be posted on our [security updates page](https://mattermost.com/security-updates/) 30 days after release as per the [Mattermost Responsible Disclosure Policy](https://mattermost.org/responsible-disclosure-policy/).
   - The default for ``ThreadAutoFollow`` has been changed to ``false``.
 This does not affect existing configurations where this value is already set to ``true`` [MM-41351](https://mattermost.atlassian.net/browse/MM-41351).
   - Prevented some instances where operations relating to Collapsed Reply Threads added load to the database server even when the ``ThreadAutoFollow`` and ``CollapsedThreads`` config settings were disabled [MM-41350](https://mattermost.atlassian.net/browse/MM-41350).
   - ``.pages`` content search is no longer available due to a crash in the parser and due to technical difficulties.